qlik-download/fort-installer/README.md

 ```

 it will delete underlying kubernetes(k3d) cluster, so next time doing `qliksense install` will take as much time as it took initially

+_NOTE_: The above commands will not delete fort from the tenant.
+It has to be done manually in Administration inside management console.